Roger V. Skalbeck

 Visiting Researcher Program

 The University of Richmond School of Law welcomes visiting researchers and scholars from throughout the world.
 Visiting Researchers enjoy access to library resources at both the William Taylor Muse Law Library and the Boatwright Memorial Library.
-They use an assigned study carrel in the library and access the University’s wireless network via their own laptop computers.
+They use an assigned space for research, and can access the University’s wireless network via their own laptop computers.
 Special tours and orientation sessions are available to Visiting Researchers; the sessions are designed to help Visiting Researchers maximize effective use of research resources available at the University libraries.

 Visiting Researchers are welcomed to attend the many general academic and other public events at the law school and elsewhere in the University.
 They may also audit one course with permission of the instructor.